Chart Color Schemes

 Bethania - Waterford lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Bethania-Waterford's population is approximately 13,153 as of August 2025.
-This figure represents an increase of 1,028 people since the 2021 Census, which reported a population of 12,125.
-The growth was inferred from ABS estimates of 13,056 in June 2024 and validated new addresses since then.
-This results in a density ratio of 1,041 persons per square kilometer.
-Bethania-Waterford's growth rate of 8.5% exceeded the SA3 area's 7.7%, indicating it as a growth leader.
-Interstate migration contributed approximately 67.5% of overall population gains recently.
+Bethania-Waterford's population is approximately 13,161 as of November 2025.
+This figure reflects an increase of 8.5% since the 2021 Census, which reported a population of 12,125 people.
+The growth is inferred from ABS estimates: 13,056 residents in June 2024 and 204 new addresses validated since the Census date.
+This results in a population density of 1,042 persons per square kilometer, similar to averages seen across other locations assessed by AreaSearch.
+Bethania-Waterford's growth exceeded that of its SA3 area (7.8%), making it a growth leader in the region.
+Interstate migration contributed approximately 67.5% of overall population gains during recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are adopted.
-These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023, using 2022 data for each age cohort.
-Future trends project an above median population growth, with the area expected to increase by 2,078 persons to 2041 based on latest numbers, indicating a total increase of 15.0% over 17 years.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+These state projections lack age category splits, so AreaSearch applies proportional growth weightings from ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Future population trends project an above median growth for the area, with an expected increase of 2,078 persons by 2041, reflecting a total increase of 14.9% over the 17 years.

 Frequently Asked Questions - Population